yingweiwo

 Absorption, Distribution and Excretion

-The AUC and Cmax of adagrasib increase in a dose-proportional manner between 400 mg and 600 mg (0.67 to 1 times the approved recommended dose).
-At the recommended dose, adagrasib reached steady-state within 8 days, with a 6-fold accumulation.
-The Tmax of adagrasib is approximately 6 hours.
-The administration of a high-fat and high-calorie meal (900-1000 calories, 50% from fat) did not have a clinically significant effect on the pharmacokinetics of adagrasib.
-Adagrasib has high oral bioavailability and is able to penetrate the central nervous system.
+The AUC and Cmax of adagrasibel increase dose-proportionally between 400 mg and 600 mg (0.67 to 1 times the approved recommended dose).
+At the recommended dose, adagrasibel reaches steady state within 8 days, accumulating 6-fold.
+The Tmax of adagrasibel is approximately 6 hours.
+Consuming a high-fat, high-calorie meal (900–1000 calories, 50% of which are from fat) has no clinically significant effect on the pharmacokinetics of adagrasibel.
+Adagarasibel has high oral bioavailability and can penetrate the central nervous system.
+Adagarasibel is primarily excreted via feces and urine.
+In patients receiving a single dose of radiolabeled adagrasibel, 75% of the dose is recovered in feces (14% unchanged) and 4.5% in urine (2% unchanged).
+The apparent volume of distribution of adagrasibel is 942 liters.

-Adagrasib has an apparent oral clearance (CL/F) of 37 L/h.
+The apparent oral clearance (CL/F) of adagrasibu is 37 L/h.

 Biological Half-Life

-Adagrasib has a terminal elimination half-life of 23 hours.
+The terminal elimination half-life of adagrasibu is 23 hours.

 Toxicity/Toxicokinetics